 In the past, the courting phase was pretty tame and usually didn't involve much physical contact.
 What physical contact did occur is stuff that might make modern daters, especially in a casual dating scenario, feel uncomfortable.
 Like, imagine if the physical contact you had with a Tinder date was limited to hand-holding and gazing meaningfully into one another's eyes?
 Um, no thank you.

 So what's the difference between courting and dating?
 These days, maybe there is none.
 Courting isn't even a thing.
 Here's why we think we should be grateful for that, and for some other developments we've made in the realm of dating.

 A Brief History of Courting

 Courting was invented by Christians as a way to describe the relationship between two young people of marriageable age who no longer saw themselves as mere friends, but a potential husband-and-wife duo.
-What they weren’t allowed to do?
+Here's what they weren't allowed to do: